In case you hadn’t gotten the memo, Saturday is National Tequila Day. It seems fitting to celebrate the “holiday” with a drink, doesn’t it?

 Without further ado:

-It’s the middle of summer, so naturally, we had to choose this cocktail.
-A lighter take on a Bloody Mary from FIG Restaurant in Santa Monica, California, this one is perfect for any summertime brunch (or before — no one’s watching).
+The weather is slowly starting to warm up, so naturally, we had to choose this cocktail.
+A lighter take on a Bloody Mary from FIG Restaurant in Santa Monica, California, this one is perfect for any summertime brunch (or before -- no one’s watching).

 For the juice: